-In one of our previous posts, we shared an article from the Huffington Post, in which Terry Gaspard gave us insight into self care through the following bits of relationship advice.
+In this post, we shared an article from the Huffington Post, in which Terry Gaspard gave us insight into self-care through the following bits of relationship advice.
 According to Gaspard, when experiencing relationship problems, it is wise to:

 - Examine your own actions